Two cats sleeping peacefully in bed

 Treats:

 Screen Hill Lodge Equine Veterinary is an equine-only practice offering both ambulatory call-outs and hospital-style services (including surgery, critical care, and referral work-ups).
 The website states 24-hour emergency cover, and reviews describe urgent attendance for issues such as colic, including diagnostics like scans and blood tests.
 Owners also mention vets taking time to explain options clearly, giving regular updates without being chased, and tailoring treatment rather than defaulting to the most expensive or most invasive route.
-A much older review (7 years ago) reports a serious complaint about refusal to quote/attend a call-out and a perceived lack of empathy, which contrasts with the more recent feedback about responsiveness.

 Our Score (79/100)